diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is no dependencies.

 ### 1.5 Input and Output Data